mktrm/cs426-fall23/index.md

 These quizzes are primarily for you, to help you stay on track and to check your own understanding.
 Therefore, **we will not grade them for correctness**.
 If you complete the quiz, you will earn full points for that week.
 However, if your raw score on a quiz is low, come to discussion sections or office hours and get help!

 ### Homework (60%)
 These are longer form assignments that include both programming and a non-programming conceptual section.
-You are welcome discuss homework problems with other students or in groups, however, you must complete your final writeup alone.
+You are welcome to discuss homework problems with other students or in groups, however, you must complete your final writeup alone.

 Homework submission will be via the [Gradescope](https://www.gradescope.com/courses/582792){:target="_blank"}.
-If you are enrolled in the class you should see the class in you Gradescope account.
+If you are enrolled in the class you should see the class in your Gradescope account.
 Regrade requests will also be handled via Gradescope.
 The window for regrades will be no more than one week after graded homework is returned.

 We will have 5 homework sets.
 Generally they will be released on Mondays and you will have 2-3 weeks to submit.
-See the tentative schedule for more information on the schedule of the homework assignments ([Agenda](#agenda-tentative))
+See the tentative schedule for more information on the schedule of the homework assignments ([Agenda](#agenda-tentative)).
+Homework 1 will be worth 8% and the remaining homework (Homework 2-5) will each be worth 13% of the final grade, making the total Homework grade 8 + 4 * 13 = 60% of your final grade.

 ### Midterm (15%)
 This course will have one midterm exam.